christianwach/cli-tools-for-civicrm/README.md

 | `wp civicrm upgrade` | `wp civicrm core update` |
 | `wp civicrm upgrade-db` | `wp civicrm core update-db` |

+As above, use `wp help civicrm <command>` for full details and examples.

+### The `wp civicrm upgrade` Command

 A special case is `wp civicrm upgrade` which is a composite command - it actually calls the following sequence:

 1. `wp civicrm core backup`
 2. `wp civicrm core update`
 3. `wp civicrm core update-db`

-It might be better to call the new commands in the same sequence, but there may also be a case for a set of composite commands like this for common task sequences.
+It is preferable to call the new commands individually in the same sequence, but there may also be a case for a set of composite commands like this for common sequences of tasks.
 I'm open to persuasion on this.

-As above, use `wp help civicrm <command>` for full details and examples.

-### Commands that have been dropped

-* `wp civicrm rest`: Use [CiviCRM's WordPress REST API](https://github.com/civicrm/civicrm-wordpress/tree/master/wp-rest) or `wp civicrm api` instead.